DJLax5/WinTestTGBot/README.md

 Respect the license.
 Do anything, but make sure you reference me as your source.
 You may not comercialize this bot or anything that is bulid on-top of it.

+## Known Bugs
+- If the system running this bot loses the internet connection, this bot will hang.
+A manual restart is currently required.